 As for the instructions.
 They are quite detailed and you can see them here.
 MASK

-Deaconess Health in America are also encouraging the making of Face Masks with this instructional video.
+Deaconess Health are also encouraging the making of Face Masks with this instructional video.

 We’ve done some research on this subject and it seems Smart Air have information on what is the best material to use if you are going to make a face mask.
 You can read their findings here.
 MATERIALS